Graduate Diploma in Commerce

 The Graduate Diploma in Commerce requires the completion of 48 credit points comprising:

-two to three foundational units of study; and
+- 12 to 18 credit points in foundational units of study; and

 Core unit of study